-76. Water efficiency provides demand management benefit through usage and wastage reduction.
+Water efficiency provides demand management benefit through usage and wastage reduction.
 The leakage savings provided through metering (for the combined metering and water efficiency interventions) are attributed to the metering benefit (see Section - Metering).
 Table 11 summarises the benefits associated with each intervention.

-Table 11.
-Water Emolency Denoits by Intervention Feasible Intervention Benefit Digital Engagement See details in Section - Digital Engagement below.
+Feasible Intervention Benefit Digital Engagement See details in Section - Digital Engagement below.
 Household Innovation and The benefits of this option are modelled in the form of Tariffs household consumption reduction.
 The benefits of household innovation and tariffs have been presented as a single option.
-SHV For all three streams of customers offered SHVs (PMP, Optants and PSUP) the assumed resulting savings from customer behavioural change are: High users are assumed to save 70.5 l/p/d Normal users are assumed to save 39.4 l/p/d - however normal users from metering optants are not targeted for SHVs The savings associated with wastage fixes resulting from SHVs are detailed below.
-Wastage Fix The assumed reduction in wastage associated from fixes resulting from SHVs is: Toilet repair - 234 litres per day Tap repair - 136 litres per day Green Redeem A 3% usage reduction is assumed SBV 2,724 l/p/d - this is a mean value applied to all business types
+SHV For all three streams of customers offered SHVs (PMP, Optants and PSUP) the assumed resulting savings from customer behavioural change are: High users are assumed to save 70.5 l/p/d Normal users are assumed to save 39.4 l/p/d - house parametering entents are not however normal users from metering optants are not targeted for SHVs targeted for Sirvs The savings associated with wastage fixes resulting from SHVs are detailed below.
+Wastage Fix The assumed reduction in wastage associated from fixes resulting from SHVs is: Toilet repair - 234 litres per day Tap repair - 136 litres per day Green Redeem A 3% usage reduction is assumed SBV 2,724 l/p/d - this is based on the average savings achieved from over 10,000 SBVs up to July 2021.
+Non-Household Continuous Benefits for continuous flow have been estimated with expert Flow Targeting judgement.
+See below for more details